alex-saliba/gmail-apps-script/README.md

 4. Set the Trigger Configuration:

-- Choose which function to run: Select the function you want to run automatically (e.g., checkClientEmailsAndSendReport).
+- Choose which function to run: Select the function you want to run automatically (e.g., myGmailChecker).
 - Choose which deployment should run: Leave this as "Head" (the default setting).
 - Select event source: Choose Time-driven.
 - Select type of time-based trigger: Choose Day timer.